 There is probably nothing quite as iconic in Asia as the beloved tuk tuk.
 Picture the streets of any city or town in this part of the world and they would be empty without at least a dozen of these awesome little buggies.
 A ride on a tuk tuk is undoubtedly one of the best things to do in Bangkok, and completely necessary to make you feel like a local.
 Avoid the tuk tuk tour scams that permeate the city and join our authentic local experience instead.
 To really get to know Bangkok culture and daily life in Thailand, you need to get yourself this ultimate tuk tuk experience, the Bangkok day tour with a twist!

 You’ll dig right into this Bangkok tuk tuk tour by riding one from the very start.
-Your local guide will ride along with you and you’ll whizz through the busy streets of Bangkok, stopping at the marvellous Phra Sumeru Fortress and jaunting past Thammasart University, where you’ll learn a bit about the history behind this area.
+Your local guide will ride along with you and you’ll whizz through the busy streets of Bangkok, stopping at the marvellous Phra Sumeru Fortress, where you’ll learn a bit about the history behind this area.

 Next stop on the tuk tuk ride is the Amulet Market, where locals sell all kinds of traditional Thai amulets, charms, and medicines.
 Your local guide will explain the significance of all these mysterious items and what part they play in Thai culture.
 Knick-knacks and spooky bits and bobs have all kinds of different meanings in Thailand, from good luck to warding off evil.
 Instead of having that quizzical look on your face about what they mean, your guide will give you the local lowdown.